datarefuge/workflow/docs/advance-work.md

 ## Other Supplies

-Make sure you have a few thumb drives to handle very large data sets (above 5 Gigs).
+Make sure you have a few thumb drives or other storage solution to handle very large data sets (above 5 Gigs).

 ## After the Event